pytorch/serve/examples/pt2/README.md

 torchserve --start --ncs --model-store model_store --models densenet161.mar
 ```

-The exact same approach works with any other mdoel, what's going on is the beelow
+The exact same approach works with any other model, what's going on is the below

 ```python
 # 1. Convert a regular module to an optimized module